Loading...

 Scenario

-The root password is forgotten.
+The root password is unknown.
 You have console access and must regain root by editing the GRUB boot entry.
-Your goal is to boot into a rescue shell, ensure SELinux policy is loaded before making changes, reset the root password safely, trigger an SELinux relabel, and reboot back into normal mode.
+Boot into a rescue shell, ensure SELinux policy is loaded before making changes, reset the root password, trigger an SELinux relabel, and boot back into normal mode.

 Operator context

-This workflow is a standard recovery procedure for RHEL-like systems.
-In production, access to the console and the boot loader is a privileged capability and must be treated as a security boundary.
+This workflow is standard for RHEL-like systems.
+Console and boot loader access are privileged capabilities and must be treated as a security boundary.

 Objective